rcorrie/scroll-toggle/README.md

 [DEMO](http://hiyermedia.com/scroll-toggle/)

-Also check out the [angular-scroll-toggle](https://github.com/rcorrie/angular-scroll-toggle)
+Also check out the [angular-scroll-toggle](https://github.com/rcorrie/angular-scroll-toggle) AngularJS directive.

 ## How to use
 Include the JS and CSS files.